ChristopherUongTech/ChristopherUongTech/Core Skills & Competencies.md

 ### Technical Skills
-This repository showcases my technical skills and competencies that I have acquire with self study, on the job training and experience in the Information Technology field.
+This repository showcases my technical skills and competencies that I have acquire with self study, on the job training and professional experience in the Information Technology field.

 ![image](https://github.com/user-attachments/assets/bbdb31ee-0eb3-4e3c-ac71-551ad38a2a65)

-Active Directory
+Active Directory (AD)
 * User Managment: Creating/modifying user accounts
 * Device management: Adding/modifying computers/laptops for centralized management.
 * Organization Unit (OU): used to organized users, computers, objects in a domain in a logical way.